CiroArtigot/nextjs-cookie-consent-manager/README.md

 }
 ```

+### Create a NextJs component

-Create a NexJS component, for example components/CookieConsent.tsx
+Create a new NextJs component, for example components/CookieConsent.tsx
+The MyCookieCCM module need a locale language and the cookiesModalSettings from the cookieconsent.json on your root directory.

 ```js
   import cookiesModalSettings from 'cookieconsent.json';
   import { MyCookieCCM } from 'nextjs-cookie-consent-manager'